corda/samples-kotlin/Solana/delivery-vs-payment/README.md

 | `solanaRpcUrl`        | Solana RPC endpoint (`http://127.0.0.1:8899` for the local validator; `https://api.devnet.solana.com` for devnet)                 |
 | `solanaWebsocketUrl`  | Corresponding WebSocket URL (`ws://127.0.0.1:8900` for the local validator; `wss://api.devnet.solana.com` for devnet)             |

+Note: The test `StockDvpDriverTest.kt` can run the Cordapp against local validator only.

 ### Notary config

 The Solana-specific notary configuration fields (`node.conf`, under `notary.solana`) are documented